A Vegetarian And Vegan’s Guide To Hoi An

-Travelling as a vegetarian throughout countries in Asia can be a challenge.
-Most countries’ dishes are meat-based, most places do not accommodate vegetarian diets, and when they do, there’s always the language barrier to contend with.
-Despite this, travelling in Vietnam as a vegetarian isn’t as challenging as you would think.
-Buddhist monks follow a vegetarian diet, thereby creating the need for vegetarian food stalls which are scattered throughout Vietnamese cities.
+Travelling as a vegetarian or vegan throughout countries in Asia can be a challenge.
+Most countries’ dishes are meat-based and most places do not accommodate vegetarian diets.
+When they do, there’s always the language barrier to contend with.
+Despite this, travelling in Vietnam and through Hoi An as a vegetarian or vegan isn’t as challenging as you would think.
+Buddhist monks follow a vegetarian diet.
+Thereby creating the need for vegetarian food stalls which are scattered throughout Vietnamese cities.

-For many who have had trouble ordering vegetarian options at restaurants, simply using the word “chay,” which means vegetarian in Vietnamese, or “Toi an chay” to say “I am a vegetarian,” can alleviate the confusion (just make sure to remember that Vietnamese is tonal).
-In fact, the movement of vegetarianism is spreading worldwide, and with Vietnamese store owners relying on these trends for business, there are more options now than ever before as Hoi An is abundant with vegetarian and vegan restaurants alike.
+For many who have had trouble ordering vegetarian options at restaurants, simply using the word “chay,” which means vegetarian in Vietnamese.
+Or “Toi an chay” to say “I am a vegetarian,” can alleviate the confusion.
+In fact, the movement of vegetarianism is spreading worldwide.
+Vietnamese store owners rely on these trends for business, so there are more options now than ever before.
+Hoi An is abundant with vegetarian and vegan restaurants alike.

-Primarily influenced by Buddhism, many Vietnamese turn to a vegan diet on the 1st and 15th day of the lunar calendar or whenever a full moon is present.
-You can read about Hoi An’s vegan restaurants’ schedule here.
+Primarily influenced by Buddhism, many Vietnamese turns to a vegan diet on the 1st and 15th day of the lunar calendar or whenever a full moon is present.

 Hidden Hint: Some restaurants will close for the day following these busy dates.

-Enter 21st-century Vegetarianism, with its emphasis on creative exploration.
-In the last two decades, Hoi An has witnessed many vegetarian versions of traditional dishes sprout up throughout the town.
-With the expansion of vegetarian and vegan popularity, Hoi An now has at least 40 restaurant options within it, and this trend only continues to grow.
+Enter 21st-century vegetarianism and veganism, with its emphasis on creative exploration.
+In the last two decades, Hoi An has witnessed many vegetarian and vegan versions of traditional dishes sprout up throughout the town.
+With the expansion of vegetarian and vegan popularity, Hoi An now has at least 40 restaurant options within it.
+This trend only continues to grow.
 Listed here are a few of our top picks to satiate your veggie desires.

 Best Vegetarian and Vegan Restaurant Options in Hoi An

-Another family-founded vegan restaurant in Hoi An is Karma Waters.
-It was established in Hoi An in 2005 and serves 100 per cent organic, vegan Vietnamese, Indian, and International food and drink options.
+Another family-founded vegetarian and vegan restaurant in Hoi An is Karma Waters.
+Established in Hoi An in 2005 and serving 100 per cent organic, vegan Vietnamese, Indian, and International food and drink options.
 They never use MSG or refined sugar and provide a smoke- and alcohol-free environment.
 The restaurant itself is almost always bustling and only has a few tables, so try to avoid busy meal times or expect a small wait.
 Karma Waters is also committed to being environmentally sustainable.
 They do not promote single-use plastic and charge a 10,000 VND (.40 USD) deposit for takeaway containers that are returned to customers after containers are brought back to the restaurant.

 These guys are the really polished operators in the Hoi An vegan scene.
 They are not only vegan—they are acutely health-conscious too with housemade juices and smoothies, and sugar-free and gluten-free options galore.
 There are satisfying roti meals, bean curries, raw salads, soups, burgers and banh mi, noodle dishes, and snack foods.
-They are not really much more expensive than some of the other vegetarian places.
-Juices, smoothies and “green cures” cost around 35,000 to 55,000 VND (1.75 to 2.75 USD), whilst mains and salads’ prices range from 45,000 to 90,000 VND (2.25 to 4.50 USD).
+They are not really much more expensive than some of the other vegetarian and places in Hoi An.
+Juices, smoothies and “green cures” cost around 35,000 to 55,000 VND (1.50 to 2.40 USD), whilst mains and salads’ prices range from 45,000 to 90,000 VND (2 to 4 USD).

 Not only does Karma Waters offer healthy vegan meals in their restaurant, but they also promote sustainable communities by running multiple charitable programs.
-To name a few, their Nutritional Lunch Program serves daily vegan lunches at a reduced rate to needy people, and their Vegan Food Program feeds sick, disabled, and needy people in Central Vietnam hospitals.
+To name a few, their Nutritional Lunch Program serves daily vegetables and vegan lunches in Hoi An at a reduced rate to needy people, and their Vegan Food Program feeds sick, disabled, and needy people in Central Vietnam hospitals.

 Hidden Hint: If you still need one more reason to visit Karma Waters, they also offer vegan cooking classes in both Hoi An and their other location in Da Nang.

-Jack’s Cat Cafe offers a wonderful opportunity to help protect these animals and enjoy their energy and presence while feasting on some delicious vegetarian cuisine.
+Jack’s Cat Cafe offers a wonderful opportunity to help protect these animals and enjoy their energy and presence while feasting on some delicious vegan cuisine.
 To help care for the cats, the cafe asks for an admission fee of 100,000 VND (2 USD) per person which comes with a complimentary drink of your choice.
-Make sure to make a reservation online beforehand because spots are not guaranteed unless they are booked ahead.
-Their menu changes regularly and offers fresh vegetarian and vegan options, including juices and smoothies.
+Make sure to make a reservation online beforehand.
+Spots are not guaranteed unless booked ahead.
+Their menu changes regularly and offers fresh vegan options, including juices and smoothies.
 If you’re staying in Hoi An a little longer and want to support their cause further, there are often volunteer opportunities available—just check at the cafe.

 In addition to their yoga options, which you may view on their Facebook page, they also support local art and music by holding monthly “starving artist” gallery shows where artists can display and sell their work, and also host open mic nights on Fridays and Saturdays.
 For large events, Annen offers event catering, event planning services (in their space or your own), and delivery options.

 This place is totally amazing!
-10,000 VND (1 USD) for the best vegan sandwich that exists in this town.
+15,000 VND (.60 USD) for the best vegan sandwich that exists in this town.
 Think Chinese five-spiced tofu, chilli relish and fresh, crunchy vegetables.
-It’s a one-woman show, and she only opens from 7 a.m. until 10 a.m. each day.
+Read our article all about this and other banh mi in Hoi An.

-When it comes to the ample amount of vegetarian options in Hoi An, this is just the tip of the iceberg, so don’t hesitate to explore all the town has to offer in cuisine.
-Don’t forget that there are also numerous fruit and juice stands, as well as plenty of fresh vegetables and fruits available at local street markets, most of which were just picked from a garden nearby right before purchase.
-Because Hoi An’s culinary identity has a fascinating history and has been influenced by many diverse cultural contributions over the years, you are guaranteed to have a unique and tasty adventure on your visit to Hoi An.
+When it comes to the ample amount of vegetarian and vegan options in Hoi An, this is just the tip of the iceberg, so don’t hesitate to explore all the town has to offer in cuisine.
+However, don’t forget there are also numerous fruit and juice stands, as well as plenty of fresh vegetables and fruits available at local street markets.
+Most were just picked from a garden nearby right before purchase.
+Hoi An’s culinary identity has a fascinating history and has been influenced by many diverse cultural contributions over the years.
+So, you are guaranteed to have a unique and tasty adventure on your visit to Hoi An.